fenleon/chats/README.md

 ## Legal

-Chats is an independent, unofficial open-source project, not affiliated with or endorsed by The Light Phone, Inc., Beeper, or Meta.
+Chats is an independent, unofficial open-source project, not affiliated with or endorsed by The Light Phone, Inc., or Beeper.
 The Matrix protocol engine is [Trixnity](https://github.com/benkuly/trixnity) (Apache-2.0).
 Licensed under the [MIT License](LICENSE).